 You already know divorce is hard for you.
 When you have children, it gets harder.
 You can’t help but wonder: is divorce bad for kids?
-Some couples stay in bad marriages to protect their kids while others feel they need to push forward with divorce.
+Some couples stay in bad marriages to protect their kids while others feel they need to push forward with the divorce.

 This question brings no simple answers.
 Your children may struggle; splitting a family does not come without some impact.
 Even so, you can help them through it and sometimes even become closer as a result.
 With a careful approach and good communication, you can be good parents during and after the divorce.